jychab/NftWalletBridge/README.md

 Note that the PDA data is tied to the NFT and not the burner wallet.

 When a new wallet initiates a link with the NFT, the link to the NFT data will be removed from the previous wallet and transfered to the new wallet.

+# DEMO APP

+A demo app configured for devnet is available at https://nft-wallet-bridge.vercel.app/